K

 The Ceará rite of passage: a 35 km downwind run from Cumbuco village to Taíba, following the coastline with the ESE trade wind at your back.
 Passes four river mouths, two lagoons, and a dozen fishing villages.
 Advanced riders only — water taxi or prearranged pickup required in Taíba.

-Free (organize pickup with your camp)Transport needed
+Free (organize pickup with your camp)4×4 required

 Sunset Jangada Sail